 The inspiration behind Virescence Records is rooted in the timeless, natural life-cycle of plants, including their metamorphosis and transformative evolution, as consistently featured in their artworks.
-For this reason, the curatorial backbone behind this release ties in snuggly, seeing pain as a transformative experience which may lead to a great personal growth, perhaps similar to the one lived by the artists when expressing such concepts through sounds.
+For this reason, the curatorial backbone behind this release ties in snuggly, seeing pain as a transformative experience which may lead to great personal growth, perhaps similar to the one lived by the artists when expressing such concepts through sounds.

 Some re-interpretations of Minjoon’s 6 tracks then lie in the good hands of Scøpe, Yóhan, Unclear, Adhémar, Martyn Päsch and Traversable.
 Their message brings another multitude of characteristic layers into this already expansive EP.
 An uplifting groove, an intense work of panning, a break-beat with heaps of attitude and an underwater closing take things to a whole other level of imagination.